bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 Example of QnA ran on Linux Ubuntu 20.04.4 LTS.

 {% qna %}
-Q: linux of of operating system
+Q: linux of operating system
 A: True
 {% endqna %}

 Example of QnA ran on Windows Server 2022.

 {% qna %}
-Q: linux of of operating system
+Q: linux of operating system
 A: False
 {% endqna %}